Generalized Cluster Structures Related to the Drinfeld Double of $GL_n$: Preliminaries

 Fix an arbitrary extended cluster $\wx=(x_1,\dots,x_{N+M})$ and define a {\it local toric action\/} of rank $s$ as a map $\TA^W_{\q}:\F_\C\to\F_\C$ given on the generators of $\F_\C=\C(x_1,\dots,x_{N+M})$ by the formula

 where $W=(w_{i\alpha})$ is an integer $(N+M)\times s$ {\it weight matrix\/} of full rank, and extended naturally to the whole $\F_\C$.

 Let $\wx'$ be another extended cluster in $\GCC$, then the corresponding local toric action defined by the weight matrix $W'$ is {\it compatible\/} with the local toric action \eqref{toricact} if it commutes with the sequence of (generalized) cluster transformations that takes $\wx$ to $\wx'$.
 If local toric actions at all clusters are compatible, they define a {\it global toric action\/} $\TA_{\q}$ on $\F_\C$ called a $\GCC$-extension of the local toric action \eqref{toricact}.
-The following statement is equivalent to \cite[Proposition 2.5]{GSVDouble}.
+As shown in \cite[Section 5.2]{GSVb}, for a global toric action to be well-defined, it suffices that local toric actions at all seeds adjacent to the initial one are compatible.
+The following statement is equivalent to~\cite[Proposition 2.6]{GSVDouble}.

 \begin{proposition} The local toric action~\eqref{toricact} is uniquely $\GCC$-extendable to a global action of $(\C^*)^s$ if all $y$-variables $y_k$ and all Casimirs $\hat p_{ir}$ are invariant under~\eqref{toricact}. \end{proposition}